prakharjain2000/Caesar-Cipher/README.md

 # Caesar-Cipher
-A simple python program to implement the caesar cipher.
+A simple python program to implement the Caesar Cipher.
 Testing out the Github Interface.